-$$K = K \cdot \frac{Re(K)}{|Re(K)|} ,$$
+$$K = \mathbf{K} \cdot \frac{Re(\mathbf{K})}{|Re(\mathbf{K})|}$$ (5)

-called the amplification parameter (AP), which can be shown to be rotationally invariant.
-(Kuzmin et al., 2010; D. J. Dodds, pers. comm., 2010; P. E. Wannamaker, pers. comm., 2010).
-Since the amplification parameter does not depend on the orientation of the sensor, it negates the post-acquisition need to correct for sensor orientation.
+called the amplification parameter (AP), which can be shown to be rotationally invariant (Kuzmin et al., 2010; Dodds, 2010, pers. comms.; Wannamaker, 2010, pers. comms.).
+Since the amplification parameter does not depend on the orientation of the sensor, it negates the post-acquisition need to correct for the sensor orientation with the AirMt system.

-For both ZTEM and AirMt systems, the time series of the magnetic fields are recorded at fixed sampling rates and the data are binned and processed to generate in-phase and quadrature transfer functions in the frequency domain (i.e. tippers for ZTEM; amplification parameter for AirMt).
-The lowest frequency of the transfer functions depends on the speed of the airborne platform, and the highest frequency depends on the sampling rate.
-For helicopter-borne or fixed-wing ZTEM and helicopter AirMt systems, transfer functions are typically obtained at five or six frequencies from 20 Hz to 800 Hz, giving skin depths ranging between 600 m and 2000 m for typical terrain conductivities.
+For both ZTEM and AirMt systems, the time series of the magnetic fields are recorded at fixed sampling rates, and the data are binned and processed to generate in-phase and quadrature transfer functions in the frequency-domain (i.e., tippers for ZTEM, amplification parameter for AirMt).
+The lowest frequency of the transfer functions depend upon the speed of the airborne platform, and the highest frequency depends on the sampling rate.
+For helicopter-borne or fixed-wing ZTEM and helicopter AirMt systems, transfer functions are typically obtained at five or six frequencies from 25 Hz to 600 Hz, giving skin depths ranging between 600 m and 2000 m for typical terrain conductivities.